unitaryfund/mitiq/docs/source/guide/pec-3-options.md

 +++

-The learning process is based on the execution of a set of training circuits on a noisy backend via a noisy {ref}`executor <guide/executors/executors>` and on a classical simulator via an ideal {ref}`executor <guide/executors/executors>`.
+The learning process is based on the execution of a set of training circuits on a noisy backend via a noisy executor and on a classical simulator via an ideal executor (for more information on executors, check out the {doc}`executors` portion of the documentation).
 The training circuits are near-Clifford approximations of the input circuit.
 During training, the noise strength parameter is used to calculate quasiprobability representations of the ideal gate with a depolarizing noise model.